Juzhan/TAP-Net/doc/data.md

     * For data 1, we have 3 blocks with size: [3,2],[1,1],[1,2]
     * For data 2, we have 3 blocks with size: [1,2],[2,3],[1,2]
-    * The block.txt should looks like:
+    * The block.txt will be:
     ```
     3 2 1 1 1 2  #  data 1 original state
     2 3 1 1 2 1  #  data 1 rotated by Z axis